TheCreatorGrey/mine-thing/README.md

 A very basic Minecraft clone (this is under active development, don't expect anything fantastic).

-DISCLAIMER: I went into this project with no idea how to use Three.JS, so some of the code is AI generated (It's not completely AI generated though, I still had to do the majority myself.
-I asked it stuff like "How do i add a thing to the scene?".)
+DISCLAIMER: I went into this project with no idea how to use Three.JS, so I used AI to learn how to use it.
+Some small snippets of the code may be AI-generated.
+I just asked it things like "How do I add an object to the scene".

 This project serves as a break from my other projects and as practice for Three.JS / JavaScript, So I will not post updates very often (If I do at all, that is).